Jackd4w/GoGEM/README.md

 Purge: _GoGEM purge -u "[Username]" -y [Wiki Year] -t "[Teamname]" -o "[Offset]"_

+## Issues

+Please report Issues to this repo (<https://github.com/Jackd4w/GoGEM>), this is where the development will continue.

 ## Contribution

 I tried to comment the code reasonably.
 Please try writing verbose comments when contributing, as this is intended to be a project a beginner programmer can understand.
+As stated above development will only be continued on this repo (<https://github.com/Jackd4w/GoGEM>).